jozech/flash-to-ambient/README.md

 ![Screenshot](imgs/generator-model.png)

 The architecture has two CNNs, the generator, generates synthetic ambient images, and the discriminator network classifies if their input images are authentic.
-The generator network has as an encoder the [VGG-16](https://arxiv.org/abs/1409.1556).
+The generator network has as an encoder part the [VGG-16](https://arxiv.org/abs/1409.1556) architecture.
 The generator models the translation from flash images to synthetic ambient images.
 The real image is classified by the discriminator as a real, while the synthetic image is classified by the discriminator as a fake.
 The discriminator is the same proposed by Isola et al. in the [pix2pix](https://arxiv.org/abs/1611.07004) framework.

 ## Qualitative results